The WISNA programme

 The WISNA programme is funded by

-The Vice-Rector for Research, Career Development & Science Transfer is responsible for the WISNA programme at the UDE.
+The Vice-Rector for Research and Early-Career Researchers is responsible for the WISNA programme at the UDE.

-The Tenure Track working group, with colleagues from the Rectorate, numerous areas of the administration and the Science Support Centre, is involved in shaping the programme.
+The Tenure Track working group, with colleagues from the Rectorate, numerous areas of the administration and the Science Support Center, is involved in shaping the programme.

 Our WISNA professors

 Dr. Corina Andronescu conducts research at the NanoEnergieTechnikZentrum (NETZ) and the Hydrogen and Fuel Cell Center (ZBT) on the electrochemical conversion of carbon dioxide to usable fuels such as methanol, called the "Dream Reaction".

 Dr. Cläre von Neubeck researches at the Clinic for Particle Therapy of the West German Proton Therapy Center Essen (WPE) at the University Hospital Essen and focuses on investigating the biological efficacy of particle radiation in cell cultures, tissue sections, or in animal models.

 Junior Professorship in Process Technology of Electrochemical Functional Materials